 Methylation of sp1-binding site inhibits ZNF132 expression at transcriptional level

-As CpG was in silico predicted to be harbored in transcriptional activator Sp1-binding site at ZNF132 promoter, we then try to determine whether methylation of Sp1-binding site play a role in ZNF132 expression regulation.
+In order to demonstrate the ZNF132 gene regulation mechanism, we tried to investigate the transcriptional factors binding status in the ZNF132 promoter region.
+We found the 6-base-pair (GGGCGG) SP1-binding motif located in the CpG-island of ZNF132 promoter region and this binding region was supported by ENCODE Transcription Factors ChIP-seq data (Supplementary Figure 1).
+We then try to determine whether methylation of Sp1-binding site play a role in ZNF132 expression regulation.
 According to the published sequence of ZNF132 promoter, luciferase reporter constructs was generated and transiently transfected together with increasing doses of Sp1 expression vector into HEK293T cells.
 The results showed that the transcriptional activity of ZNF132 promoter were elevated with increasing doses of Sp1, suggesting that the Sp1 may transcriptionally modulate ZNF132 expression (Figure 5A).

 To determine whether methylation of Sp1-bining site alters the transcriptional activity of ZNF132 promoter by derecruiting Sp1, we generated unmethylated luciferase reporter constructs containing the unmethylated fragments (Sp1-binding sequence).
 The methylated reporter construct were methylated in vitro using SssI (CpG) Methyltransferase.The results showed that the methylated Sp1-binding site dramatically led to a reduction of luciferase activity compared with the unmethylated one, suggesting that methylation of Sp1-bining site can inhibit ZNF132 transcriptional expression by interfering with the recruitment of Sp1 to ZNF132 promoter region (Figure 5B).